enkultraktor/mvmstuff/README.md

 alternative to the config, if you want to make it an autoexec

 create a folder that everything that you want inside of it gets executed you do so with this +exec "name of the file here".cfg in the launch options

+if you do not make it into an auto exec, where it execs automatically, you need to open console and type " exec f4 " which would instantly load the exec